DiamondLightSource/SuRVoS2/docs/S2a_docs.md

 After creation, add_data to a workspace, then create a dataset.

 All work in survos is organized around a workspace.
-Image processing, supervoxel generation and segmentation takes place by choosing a group and creating a new dataset in that group, e.g. 'features' and '001_gaussian_blur' The settings chosen in the gui are saved as metadata into the dataset.yaml within that datasets folder (e.g. in workspace_name/session_name/features/001_gaussian_blur/) which sits in that folder along with the data in hdf5 format, with a name like chunk_0x0x0.h5)
+Image processing, supervoxel generation and segmentation takes place by choosing a group and creating a new dataset in that group, e.g. in the group 'features' with the dataset name '001_gaussian_blur'.

+The settings chosen in the gui are saved as metadata into the dataset.yaml within that datasets folder (e.g. in workspace_name/session_name/features/001_gaussian_blur/) which sits in that folder along with the data in hdf5 format, with a name like chunk_0x0x0.h5)